Ojesh-Mundale/Login-and-Signup-pages/README.md

 Responsive Design: The pages are designed to work on various screen sizes.
 Client-Side Validation: Basic validation is applied to ensure that users enter valid data.

+**Signup Page Details**
+The signup page allows new users to create an account by entering their information.
+The design is straightforward, with fields that include basic client-side validation.

+**Features of Signup Page**
+Form Fields:

+Username: Allows alphanumeric usernames, with restrictions on length and allowed characters.

+Email: Validates email format to ensure a correctly formatted email address.

+Password: Requires a strong password with a minimum length and, optionally, specific characters (like uppercase letters, numbers, or symbols).

 **Technologies Used**

 **HTML**: Structure of the pages.